johnantoni/rails_decorators/README.markdown

 To implement the pattern in Rails we can:

-1. Write a module with the decoration methods
+1. Write a wrapper class with the decoration methods
-2. Inject that module into the model
+2. Wrap the data object
 3. Utilize those methods within our view layer

-We're not polluting the model layer because it's code stays purely persistence and business logic.
-The decorator is a part of the view layer, and that's the only place we'd utilize the decoration methods.

 ## How do you utilize this gem in your application?